amazon-archives/aws-hangouts/20131220_cfn/README.md

 ## Last Night
 ### Updated CloudFormation Management Console
-Adds features like auto-refreshing stack events and alphabetical ordering of stack parameters.
+Adds features like auto-refreshing stack events, a new stack launch and upate wizard that includes alphabetical ordering of input parameters.

 ![](img/new-console.png)